On the Stability and Gelfand Property of Symmetric Pairs: Preliminaries on Group Cohomology

-Exactness for sequences of pointed sets is weaker than the corresponding property for sequences of groups.
-The statement of Theorem \ref{long exact sequence} can be strengthened in two ways.
-Firstly, one can replace the group $K$ in the sequence with an $L$-set on which $G$ acts transitively.
-Secondly, for an injection $f: H \to G$ of $L$-groups one can describe all the fibers of the map $f_*: H^1(L,K) \to H^1(L,G)$, and not only the pre-image of the trivial cocycle.
+Secondly, for an injection $f: H \to G$ of $L$-groups one can describe all the fibers of the map $f_*: \HH^1(L,K) \to \HH^1(L,G)$, and not only the pre-image of the trivial cocycle.
 The description of the fibers is given by the twisting operation, to be described in the next subsection.